lsegal/yard/docs/GettingStarted.md

     # @param [#to_s] argname any object that responds to `#to_s`
     # @param [true, false] argname only true or false

-Note the latter example can be replaced by the meta-type "Boolean", and numeric types can be replaced by "Numeric".
+Note the latter example can be replaced by the meta-type "Boolean".
+Another meta-type is "void", which stands for "no meaningful value" and is used for return values.
 These meta-types are by convention only, but are recommended.

 List types can be specified in the form `CollectionClass<ElementType, ...>`.